Kate White, MA, LMT, RCST®, CEIM, SEP Prenatal, Birth, Attachment Therapy, Specialist in Bodywork for Infants, Administrator and Mentor

 Jeane Rhodes, PhD, Mentor

 Jeane Rhodes is a licensed professional counselor in the State of Colorado, editor-in-chief of the Journal of Prenatal and Perinatal Psychology and Health (PPN), and former adjunct faculty (online) for SBGI and The Chicago School of Professional Psychology, serving as chair or reader on for many dissertation candidates.
 She is currently working on a book with her husband about their recent adventures in Italy.
 Jeane worked in the foster care system for ten years in various capacities, including as a therapist for children in foster care and as executive director of a foster placement agency.
 She has published a novel (The Birth of Hope) based on her experiences in the foster care system.
 The novel also incorporates pre and perinatal psychology principals in this story of teen pregnancy in foster care.
 She has been active as a member of APPPAH and presenter at APPPAH Congresses since the late 80s and served on the Board of Directors for APPPAH for six years.
 She resides in Lakewood, Colorado, USA, with her husband, Larry.
+Not currently taking mentees.

 Karen Strange, CPM, Mentor